tmenguy/ha-solcast-solar/README.md

 #### Reading forecast values in an automation

-_Note that getting undampened forecasts and granular dampening is only available in v4.1.9 or later._

 When calculating dampening using an automation it may be beneficial to use undampened forecast values as input.

 This is possible by using the service call `solcast_solar.query_forecast_data`, and including `undampened: true` in the call.
 If using granular dampening then the site may also be included in the call.